 - From 1963-1975, twenty-two (22) presidents served Beta Nu; since 1975, seventeen (17) presidents have served Gary Alumnae.

-- Three members of Gary Alumnae currently hold state, national and regional positions for the 2017-2018 sorority year.
+- Four members of Gary Alumnae held state, national and regional positions for the 2017-2018 sorority year.

-- Marcedia Bolden is the Indiana State Coordinator, Shanta Belyeu is a member of the National Audit Committee, Terri Monroe Weems is a member of the regional nominating committee, Ashley Pratt is the Indiana State Secretary and Deborah Hendricks-Black is appointed to a special committee for the State of Indiana.
+- Marcedia Bolden served as the Indiana State Coordinator, Terri Monroe Weems served as a member of the regional nominating committee, Ashley Pratt was the Indiana State Secretary and Deborah Hendricks-Black was appointed to a special committee for the State of Indiana.

-- Gary Alumnae members hold key positions in our service area: Karen Freeman-Wilson is the Mayor of the City of Gary; Deidre Monroe is the City Judge for the City of Gary; Mary Brown is the 3rd District Council Woman for the City of Gary; Rosie Washington is the immediate Past President of the Gary School Board; and Dr. Sharon Johnson-Shirley is the Superintendent of the Lake Ridge School Corporation.
+- Gary Alumnae members hold key positions in our service area: Karen Freeman-Wilson is the Mayor of the City of Gary; Deidre Monroe is the City Judge for the City of Gary; Mary Brown is the 3rd District Council Woman for the City of Gary; Rosie Washington served as President of the Gary School Board; and Dr. Sharon Johnson-Shirley is the current Superintendent of the Lake Ridge School Corporation.
 In addition to these key positions, many GAC members are prominent doctors and nurse practitioners with their own practices, lawyers, school principals, accountants, corporation presidents, business owners, corporation CEOs and high level administrators and managers and sit on numerous boards in Lake and Porter Counties.

 - Gary Alumnae Chapter continues to excel and is known as the “Cream of the Crop” thanks to our rich history, outstanding legacy, projects, programming, commitment, love dedicated members.

-- Indiana State Coordinator Marcedia Bolden & GAC members are instrumental in assisting the State of Indiana obtain it’s green light for a Delta Sigma Theta license plate to be revealed in 2019.
+- Immediate Past Indiana State Coordinator Marcedia Bolden & GAC members have been instrumental in assisting the State of Indiana obtain it’s green light for a Delta Sigma Theta license plate to be revealed in 2019.

 GARY ALUMNAE LOGO & CREST